StanislavMamulin/file-manager-nodejs/README.md

 - Perform hash calculations
 - Compress and decompress files

-## Technical requirements
+## Specifications

-- No external dependencies should be required
+- No required external dependencies
 - Use 18 LTS version of Node.js
 - The program is started by npm-script `start` in following way:
 ```bash